jimporter/mettle/README.md

 matchers) and Boost (for argument parsing in the test runner).
 It's been tested against clang 3.4 (get it from http://llvm.org/apt/; Ubuntu 13.10's version won't work!).

+## License

+This library is licensed under the BSD 3-Clause license.